 - 2.3 Applications for Hackney Carriage or Private Hire drivers' licences are not limited and may be made at any time of the year.
-Applicants should ensure they have the required documentation as detailed in the Council's Hackney Carriage and Private Hire Statement of Licensing Policy. - 2.4 Applicants will be required to complete an application form for an Enhanced Disclosure from the Disclosure and Barring Service on application, this can be done using the Council's approved online DBS service, Three forms of personal identification is required as stated on www.gov.uk - 2.5 Applicants will be required to provide a completed DVLA mandate which must be accompanied with a cheque or postal order made out to DVLA_s.
+Applicants should ensure they have the required documentation as detailed in the Council's Hackney Carriage and Private Hire Statement of Licensing Policy - 2.4 Applicants will be required to complete an application form for an Enhanced Disclosure from the Disclosure and Barring Service on application, this can be done using the Council's approved online DBS service.
+Three forms of personal identification is required as stated on www.gov.uk - 2.5 Applicants will be required to provide a completed DVLA mandate which permits the Council to access to the DVLA online database.